 In 1961 Bean joined the newly formed U.S. Peace Corps and worked in Manila, the Philippines until 1966.
 Bean served first as the Corps Operations Officer (1961-1963), then Deputy Regional Director (1963-1964), and finally Operations Director (1964-1966).

-In 1971 he was assigned as U.S. Consul in Ibadan, Nigeria, serving there until 1973.
+In 1971, he was assigned as U.S. Consul in Ibadan, Nigeria, serving there until 1973.
 From 1973 to 1976 he was Deputy Chief of Mission and Senior Foreign Service Inspector in Monrovia, Liberia.
-While stationed in Ibadan, Bean in 1972 married Dolores J. Winston.
+While stationed in Ibadan, Bean married Dolores J. Winston in 1972.

 After his Burma assignment ended Bean briefly served as Diplomat-in-Residence at Case Western Reserve University in Cleveland, Ohio.
-From 1980 to 1986 he was advisor to the Commander of Air University in Maxwell Air Force Base outside Montgomery, Alabama.
+From 1980 to 1986, he was adviser to the Commander of Air University in Maxwell Air Force Base outside Montgomery, Alabama.